Skip to main content

 • Phasing out loopholes and preferential treatment for capital gains at the highest income levels

-• Modest reductions in inefficient federal programs or targeted defense budget reforms
+• Modest reductions in other inefficient federal programs

 The revenue offset options are plentiful.
 The fiscal case for this proposal is sound.